malramsay64/phd-thesis/03_Dynamics/introduction.md

 Comparing this relationship for the first and second-order relaxation functions
 $$ \tau_1/\tau_2 = \frac{2(2 + 1) D_r}{1(1+1) D_r} = 3$$
-Where molecules rotate inertially, that is, they carry out rotations over reasonably large angular displacements before being interrupted by a collision, resulting in non-exponential decay, where
+When molecules rotate inertially, that is, there are large angular displacements between collisions.
+The type of relaxation is no longer exponential, and can be identified by the ratio $\tau_1/\tau_2$ falling in the range
 $$ 1 < \tau_1/\tau_2 < 3 $$
 The value of 3 (or 4 for 2D systems) is given by Brownian dynamics, that is, assuming rotations take place through a process of small random steps.
 Where there are large changes in orientation,